Tone of Voice guides for brands worth hearing from

-Developing a brand’s Tone of Voice is often framed as refining the way you write so you can “speak your customers’ language”.
+I often see Tone of Voice work talked about as getting clear on the way you write so you can “speak your customers’ language”.

 Do you give your written identity as much consideration as your visual identity?

-With a strong, strategically designed Tone of Voice, you’ll rise above the background noise and stay front of mind.
+With a strong, strategically designed Tone of Voice, you’ll rise above the background noise to stay front of mind.
 And ear.

 If branding was as simple as being appealing to your customers, every company in your category would be identical.
 Differentiation matters.